-If you are missing multiple teeth or full arches of teeth, dentures may be right for you.
+If you are missing multiple teeth or a full arch of teeth, dentures may be right for you.

 Dr. Matthew Jenne and our professional dental team offer full and partial dentures to patients in the Garner, North Carolina area.
 Dr. Jenne works with patients one-on-one to discuss their concerns and to find a treatment option that works well with their budget and specific oral health needs.
 Learn more about dentures as restorative dental solutions below.